ballet/ballet/docs/feature_engineering_guide.rst

 .. include:: fragments/feature-engineering-guide-second-feature.py
   :code: python

 The feature requests one input, the ``Lot Frontage`` column.
-It's transformer is a :py:class:`~ballet.eng.sklearn.SimpleImputer` instance.
+Its transformer is a :py:class:`~ballet.eng.sklearn.SimpleImputer` instance.
 It will receive as its input a DataFrame with one column.
 So we get the following behavior when the feature is executed as part of a pipeline:

 - during training (fit-stage), the transformer will compute the mean of the ``Lot Frontage`` values that are not missing
 - during training (transform-stage), the transformer will replace missing values with the computed training mean